valtlfelipe/hedit/README.md

 1.  **Download the latest `.dmg` or `.app` file** from the [Releases page](https://github.com/valtlfelipe/hedit/releases) (link will be updated once releases are available).
 2.  **Drag the application** to your Applications folder.
-3.  **Right-click** on the `Hosts Editor.app` icon in your Applications folder.
+3.  **Right-click** on the `Hedit.app` icon in your Applications folder.
 4. Select **"Open"** from the context menu.
-5. If a warning dialog appears stating "Hosts Editor.app cannot be opened because it is from an unidentified developer," click **"Open"** again.
+5. If a warning dialog appears stating "Hedit.app cannot be opened because it is from an unidentified developer," click **"Open"** again.
 6. If the app still doesn't open, go to **System Settings** (or System Preferences) > **Privacy & Security**.
 7. Scroll down to the "Security" section.
-You should see a message like "Hosts Editor.app was blocked from opening because it is not from an identified developer."
+You should see a message like "Hedit.app was blocked from opening because it is not from an identified developer."
 8. Click the **"Open Anyway"** button next to this message.
 9. You will be prompted to confirm.
 Click **"Open"**.